-The online course is intensive, interactive, and designed to enhance core career development skills, aligning with the Pan-Canadian CDP Competency Framework and National Competency Profile for CDPs.
+The online course is intensive, interactive, and designed to enhance core career development skills, aligning with the National Competency Profile for CDPs.
 Participants explore real-life scenarios, learn ethical application, and deepen their understanding of theories and models relevant to the field.
 This course prepares individuals to apply for the Certified Career Strategist (CCS) designation.
+(Formally known as CDP-101)

 Key Benefits of the Program: